-Many data-driven organizations aspire to train robust, accurate predictive models for their business problems.
+Many data-driven organizations aspire to use robust, accurate predictive modeling for their business problems.
 But unfortunately, these models rarely come to fruition and remain on the drawing board (or their Jupyter notebooks).
 This typically happens when organizations misjudge the challenges that come with deploying models successfully into their production environment.

 While there is some room for error while integrating models into production environments, there is also a very good probability that these issues will eventually lead to disaster.
 And that’s exactly why we have created this pre-model deployment checklist.
 By implementing the steps mentioned in this guide, you can potentially avoid technical glitches and brand damage going ahead.

-Creating reproducible pipelines and visible workflows for your models enables other members of your team (and other engineering teams) to easily understand the code and data you have used to generate your results.
+Creating reproducible pipelines and visible workflows for your predictive modeling enables other members of your team (and other engineering teams) to easily understand the code and data you have used to generate your results.
 Additionally, it enables others to adjust or replicate your methods and results by expanding on your approach with minimal time and effort.

 The aspects that you should include in your reproducible pipelines are: